casonpollak/cason_2025/navigation/ideation.md

 </div>

 <ul style="border: 4px solid green; font-size: 1em; padding: 10px;">
-  <li><strong>Add an NPC</strong>On the base level, I plan to add an NPC that you are able to interact with.
+  <li><strong>Add an NPC:</strong> On the base level, I plan to add an NPC that you are able to interact with.
 Further down the road I plan to make it so you are able to purchase items that can help you in the game.  </li>
+<li><strong>Add music and sound effects:</strong> I just finished adding calming background music that you are able to play using shift while on the RPG game tab.
+I plan to add sound effects to my game in the fututre!  </li>

 </ul>